SGSSGene/ImplementingSearch/README.md

 5. Which search is more memory efficient?
   + Check different query lengths: 40, 60, 80, 100.
 6. FMIndex with errors:
+  + Configure the fmindex_search to search with up to 2 errors
-   Use the pigeon hole principle to search for stuff with up to 2 errors.
+  + Implement `src/fmindex_pigeon_search.cpp` and use error free fmindex and use the pigeon hole principle to search for stuff with up to 2 errors.
-   Very free programming exercise.
+  + Compare run times between fmindex_search and fmindex_pigeon_search with up to 2 errors.

 ### Hints:
   + Look at this tutorial for more information on how seqan3 and the fmindex works: https://docs.seqan.de/seqan/learning-resources/fm_index.html